Environmental Health Services

 Does past infection with West Nile virus make a person immune?

-Yes, a person who gets West Nile virus probably cannot get it again.
+Yes, a person who gets West Nile virus is unlikely to get it again.

 What is the treatment for West Nile virus infection?
 Is there a vaccine for West Nile virus?